benlagreca02/n64ArduinoAdapter/README.md

 # Nintendo 64  Controller Adapter
 A small project to use a pair of common Arduinos (Pro-micro, and Uno) to interpret the data from a Nintendo 64 controller, and emulate a generic USB gamepad.

-**NOTE:** This is still a work in progress

-## Motivation
-I wanted to use a real N64 controller when playing emulators.
-I could've bought a 3rd party adapter, but thats no fun.
+**NOTE:** This is still a work in progress, as joystick data isn't being read properly.
+I'm assuming its a timing issue, but I haven't gotten around to fully debugging this problem.
+Assuming it is a timing issue, I could just buy a faster arduino, or possibly replace the whole system with a rasberry pi pico.
+That would be the "end goal": to have it on one board.

 ## Approach
 This had been done before with a [library to interpret N64 controller data](https://www.arduino.cc/reference/en/libraries/n64controller/) which I didn't know existed at the time of starting this project.